Ashley0324/Flutter-CarStatusApplication/README.md

 - Now the login part only completes the UI design.
 I'll authenticate and login users in Flutter from a REST Api.
 - Mercedes company API could be used in a simulated environment for free.
 It assists me throughout the integration phase.
 But bill is needed to access real data.
 If this becomes a commercial project in the future, I will pay for this service.
 - During the integration phase, I only used data from one car as an example.
 But the function of switching cars is done.
 - Weather and location information is not included in Mercedes' free data set.
 The data displayed now is obtained by fetching from mqtt.
-This is data from UCL garden not a real car.
+This is data from UCL garden.
 Commercial projects should get real information from the car company API.

 ### ❤️ Build instructions
 1. Download this project from this [github link](https://github.com/Ashley0324/CASA0015-Mobile-Systems-Interactions)